bitdefender/bddisasm/bddisasm_test/README.md

 # Disassembler Tests

 These tests are used to validate bddisasm.
 Each test consists of up to three files:
 * The binary test file.
-The name format for this type of file is `name_16|32|64`.
-No extension must be provided; 16/32/64 indicates disassembly mode
+The name format for this type of file is `name_16|32|64.test`.
+16/32/64 indicates disassembly mode
 * The output result file.
 Must be named the same as the binary test file, but with the extension .result
 * Optional assembly file, used to generate the binary test file